YunseoH/data-science-projects/SQL-SMILES-Database-Management-System/README.md

 # SMILES Database Management System 🚘

-This project involves the **design, implementation, and querying of a relational database** named **SMILES**, built using **MySQL Workbench** and supplemented by Python for data generation.
+This project involves the design, implementation, and querying of a relational database for **SMILES**, an imaginary car rental firm.

+It was developed as part of a university assignment to practice database design and analysis, using MySQL Workbench for schema creation and Python for automated data generation.

 ---

 ## Features

-- **Schema Design:** Created relational tables with appropriate constraints and indexes to efficiently store chemical data.
+- **Schema Design:**
+  - Designed a fully normalized (3NF) relational schema with clear entity relationships (outlets, vehicles, clients, staff, rental agreements, fault reports).
+  - Enforced primary and foreign key constraints to guarantee data integrity.

+- **Data Management:**
-- **Data Management:** Inserted, modified, and validated large datasets using SQL scripts and Python loaders.
+  - Inserted, modified, and validated large datasets using SQL scripts and automated data loaders built with Python + Faker.

 - **Advanced Queries & Views:**
-  - Developed complex SQL queries to extract insights.
+  - Complex JOINs, GROUP BY, HAVING, EXISTS queries to support business-style questions (e.g., most rented vehicles, top spending clients).
-  - Created views to simplify repeated analyses.
+  - Created views for active clients, available vehicles, and high spending clients, simplifying repeated analytics.

-- **MySQL Specifics:** Handled data type nuances and SQL dialect limitations inherent to MySQL.
+- **MySQL Specific Handling:**
+  Addressed limitations like lack of FULL OUTER JOIN by implementing UNION of LEFT and RIGHT JOINs.

 ---